Trees are a special part of our commitment to the environment and present very special opportunities for our community.

 Commemorative Plaque Program

 Our commemorative plaques have long been a favorite for families, friends, pet lovers, companies and other organizations.
 These dedication markers are installed at the base of City street trees.
-Proceeds from the plaques help fund the purchase of new street trees in collaboration with the City Parks & Recreation Department.
+Proceeds from the plaques help fund the purchase of new street trees in collaboration with the Santa Barbara Parks and Recreation Department.

 Street Trees Program